casebenton/certificate-revocation-analysis/README.md

 bloom filter containing all TLS certificate revocations, as described in this [CRLite paper.](http://www.ccs.neu.edu/home/cbw/static/pdf/larisch-oakland17.pdf)

+These tools were built from scratch, using the original CRLite research code as a design reference and closely following the documentation in their paper.

 ## Dependancies
 1. A [Censys](https://censys.io) Researcher Account (for downloading certificates)
 2. **About 3 terabytes of space to store certificates and associated data**